mamueller/Markus-LaTeX-poster-guide/README.md

 Since we already had a beamer \*.sty file we proceed in the following order.
 1. ) [beamer blocks in columns](https://github.com/mamueller/Markus-LaTeX-poster-guide/blob/master/ExamplePosters/1_beamer_blocks_in_Columns/poster.pdf)
-This requires a minimum of additional tools, but some usercode to control the alignment in a proper way.
+This requires a minimum of additional tools, but some user-code to control the alignment in a proper way.
-The properties of boxes can be controlled from the template, so that users ideally do not have to meddle with the color or fontsize.
+The properties of boxes can be controlled from the template, so that users ideally do not have to meddle with the color or font size.

 1. ) [beamer blocks with package textpos](https://github.com/mamueller/Markus-LaTeX-poster-guide/blob/master/ExamplePosters/2_beamer_blocks_with_textpos/poster.pdf)
-This approach makes use of the textpos package which is recommended by the beamer userguide for absolute positioning.
+This approach makes use of the textpos package which is recommended by the beamer user guide for absolute positioning.
-If combined with beamerblocks it allows controllin the block properties via the template (\*.sty file).
+If combined with beamerblocks it allows controlling the block properties via the template (\*.sty file).

 1. ) [3 tacolorboxes](https://github.com/mamueller/Markus-LaTeX-poster-guide/blob/master/ExamplePosters/3_tacolorboxes_in_beamertemplate/poster.pdf)
-This is the most advanced and comfortable solution offering a grid of boxes and even relative postioning of boxes.
+This is the most advanced and comfortable solution offering a grid of boxes and even relative positioning of boxes.
 It also requires a very recent version of the package (probably requiring recent dependencies as well) The central command \posterbox is inspired by the baposter.cls but with the possibility to use it as a part of an existing layout (in contrast to baposter.cls which deals with the whole poster)